AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-mnguserscontacts/tips-tricks-and-troubleshooting/bulk-edit-users-other-groups.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## Problem:&nbsp;

-When bulk editing I attempted to add a single Other Groups to numerous users.
+When bulk editing I attempted to add a single Other Groups to numerous users.\
 After Saving Changes, all the existing Other Groups were removed and only the new Other Group remained.&nbsp;

 ## Answer:

 The resulting behavior depends&nbsp;on the current group membership of the selected users:

-* If all of the selected users Other Groups memberships match exactly...
+* If all of the selected users Other Groups memberships match exactly...\
-  After you select the users and select edit, the Other Groups field will show the full listing
+   After you select the users and select [!UICONTROL edit], the [!UICONTROL Other Groups] field will show the full listing\
    of all of the groups these users belong to.&nbsp;

-* If the selected users have different Other Group memberships...
+* If the selected users have different Other Group memberships...\
-  After you select the users and click Edit, the Other Groups field will be blank.
+   After you select the users and click [!UICONTROL Edit], the [!UICONTROL Other Groups] field will be blank.

-When you click **Save Changes**, whatever is showing in the Other Groups field is saved.
+When you click **[!UICONTROL Save Changes]**, whatever is showing in the Other Groups field is saved.

 The previous contents of the field are overwritten.&nbsp;